 Before descending the stairs do not forget to walk on the balconies that are built along the Salt Mine Rudolf’s Hall.

 At the opposite end of the balconies is another package of steps on which you can descend at the base of Salt Mine Rudolf’s.
 Both alongside the walls and also along the ceiling the stratification of salt can be seen.
 Interesting stalactites of salt and also the beautiful chandeliers with which the mine was equipped hang from the ceiling.

 Historic Salt Mine Rudolf: the opening works begin after 1853, in parallel with the opening works for Gizela Salt Mine and with those of Francz Joseph transportation gallery.
 The salt mine’s name was given to it in honor of prince Rudolf of Austria.

 It is an exploitation room with a parallelepiped shape.
 To increase the ability to take over the rock pressure from the exploitation room’s ceiling, the cross section in the ceiling area is a trapezoidal one.
 The salt was exploited by cutting the lumps from the hearth room ( from the floor).

-The exploitation of salt in Salt Mine Rudolf ceased in 1932 when Turda Salt Mine was closed for good for exploitation.
+The exploitation of salt in Mine Rudolf ceased in 1932 when Turda Salt Mine was closed.